Herbert Tabor, M.D.

 The polyamines putrescine, spermidine, and spermine are major polybasic compounds in all living cells.
 Research indicates that these amines are important for many systems related to growth and differentiation.
 We are interested in their physiologic functions, mechanisms of polyamine synthesis, regulation of their biosynthesis and degradation, and how they act in vivo.
 For this purpose, we have constructed null mutants in each of the biosynthetic steps in both Escherichia coli and in Saccharomyces cerevisiae.
 These mutants cannot make these amines; hence they are very useful tools to study the physiological effects due to their deprivation.

 Our research has focused on extending our studies on the biochemistry, regulation, and genetics of these amines and of the biosynthetic enzymes in S. cerevisiae and E. coli.
 Our work has demonstrated that the polyamines are required for growth of the organisms, their sporulation, maintenance of the killer dsRNA virus, protection against oxidative damage, protection against elevated temperatures, fidelity of protein biosynthesis, and for the maintenance of mitochondria.
 We have constructed clones that overproduce the various enzymes and have studied the sequence and structural characteristics of these enzymes.
 Our research has concentrated on the structure and regulation of ornithine decarboxylase, spermidine synthase, spermine synthase, and S-adenosylmethionine decarboxylase.

 Applying our Research

-The polyamines are important in growth and development, particularly in the growth of cancer cells.
+The polyamines are important in growth and development.
 We hope that this research will lead to effective therapies for various diseases such as cancer.

 Need for Further Study